In 2018 we celebrate our 20th year of operation!

 Must I already have an Amateur Radio Certificate of Proficiency?

-Unlicensed volunteer members may still find ample reward in getting involved in any one of our many off-air initiatives.
+Unlicensed volunteer members will still find ample reward in getting involved in any one of our many off-air initiatives.

 See Membership Frequently Asked Questions for further information.

 Review the membership requirements to confirm your eligibility.

 If you have not already done so, become a Vancouver Volunteer Corps member.
 This City of Vancouver program serves as a common intake program for VECTOR other Vancouver volunteer programs.
 Click here: http://bttr.im/959nf

-If you are already a VVC member, or have just become one, ensure you’ve added to your profile information in the custom fields section here (logon may be required): https://app.betterimpact.com/Volunteer/CustomFields.
+If you are already a VVC member, or have just become one, ensure you’ve added to your profile information in the custom fields section here (login may be required): https://app.betterimpact.com/Volunteer/CustomFields.
 Answer the Are you interested in joining VECTOR? question and, if you are already an Amateur Radio operator, provide your call sign.
 Be sure to save the changes.

 We recommend you then write to our membership committee at firstname.lastname@example.org to introduce yourself.
 We’ll keep in touch throughout the application process.